-Initially, all the gods and goddesses refused to aid or help the demon tribes, individuals whose souls and bodies had been despoiled and who were wicked by nature and actions, but Lord Shiva, known as Bhola (innocent and humble), told everyone who is not granted shelter or aid due to their deeds and evil nature, whether humans, animals, or demons, could come to my shelter.
+Initially, all the gods and goddesses refused to aid or help the demon tribes, individuals whose souls and bodies had been despoiled and who were wicked by nature and actions, but Lord Shiva, known as Bhola (innocent and humble), told everyone who was denied shelter or aid due to their deeds and evil nature, whether humans, animals, or demons, that they could come to my shelter.
 Please approach me because everyone in this universe deserves to live and change.
 As a result, he is known as Bholenath (innocent and humble), and Pashupatinath, Lord Shiva's head, has been visited by many people since time immemorial.
 People from all over the world come to pray at this location.

-Today, the brahmin Sudarshan's descendants live and serve as temple priests, while the Gwala's descendants serve as Ghutiyars (conservators).
-The main statue in the temple is known as Garud Narayan (head of a bird and body of a human) by Hindus and Hariharihari Vahan Lokeshwara by Buddhists.
+Today, the descendants of brahmin Sudarshan live and work as temple priests, while the descendants of Gwala work as Ghutiyars (conservators).
+The main statue in the temple is known as Garud Narayan (head of a bird and body of a human) by Hindus and Hariharihari Vahana Lokeshwara by Buddhists.
 Only the main priest is permitted to enter and worship the main statue.

-Changu museum is famous as it holds ancient art and artifacts and is situated on the way towards the holy place.
-It is also acknowledged as first private museum of Nepal established in order to preserve the culture traditions ancient coins, tools, arts, and architectures and has a huge collection of ancient, historical, artistic, religious, archaeological, cultural and other rare objects.
+The Changunarayan Museum is famous as it holds ancient art and artifacts and is situated on the way toward the holy place.
+It is also acknowledged as the first private museum in Nepal, established to preserve the cultural traditions of ancient coins, tools, arts, and architecture, and has a huge collection of ancient, historical, artistic, religious, archaeological, cultural, and other rare objects.

 However, even though Changu Narayan is under the conservation and protection of the Nepal government, the local administration has been unable to control mining, plotting, and deforestation activities.
 Overgrazing, deforestation, and deception activities in the nearby forest increase the likelihood of soil erosion and landslides.
 The temple, which is still listed as a world heritage site, has gone largely unnoticed by the administration in charge of site preservation.
 Due to a lack of management and conservation arrangements in the temple, the flow of tourists and companions has been rapidly declining.

-The square is still the site of major royal ceremonies, such as the coronation of King Birendra Bir Bikram Shah in 1975 and King Gyanendra Bir Bikram Shah in 2001.
+The square is still the site of major royal ceremonies, such as the coronations of King Birendra Bir Bikram Shah in 1975 and King Gyanendra Bir Bikram Shah in 2001.
 Though there are no written archives describing the history of Kathmandu Durbar Square, Sankharadev is credited with building the palace in the square (1069–1083).
 Ratna Malla, the first king of independent Kathmandu, is said to have built the Taleju temple on the northern side of the palace in 1501.
 The temple would have had to be built as part of the palace in the vihara style for this to be true.
-The premise surrounding the Mul Chok courtyard is that there is no evidence of a separate structure that would match this temple within the square.
+The premise surrounding the Mul Chok courtyard is that staterooms match this temple within the square.

 The temples and palaces in the square have been rebuilt several times after being damaged by natural causes or neglect for timely reconstruction and maintenance.
 There are currently fewer than ten quadrangles in the square.
 The temples have been designated as national heritage sites, and the palace has been converted into a museum.
 Only a few parts of the palace are open to visitors, and the Taleju temples (which are not permitted to be visited alone) are only open to Hindu and Buddhist believers.